Nutritional Considerations for Twin Pregnancy

 There is quite a bit of controversy over optimal Vitamin D levels, and that is partially because women go into pregnancy at very different starting levels.
 While the RDA is 600 IU, many experts suggest a range of 1,000 to 4,000 IU daily.
 Research has shown that the best pregnancy outcomes are associated with a maternal blood level of 25-hydroxy Vitamin D between 40 and 60 ng/ml, so targeting a daily supplementation amount that keeps you within this range is ideal.
 Women carrying multiple pregnancies with a level within this range were shown to have a significant reduction in the risk of preterm birth.

 Our Prenatal Multi has 4000 IU of Vitamin D, which our research showed was a safe amount to maintain and even boost serum Vitamin D levels.
-Of course, we highly recommend getting tested at least once during pregnancy, but if testing isn’t available to you, our dosage will provide an effective dose to maintain or even slightly raise your levels.
+Of course, we highly recommend getting tested at least once during pregnancy, and we offer a simple at-home test to check your levels on your own.
+Our dosage will provide an effective dose to maintain or even slightly raise your levels.

 Twice as Nice